 - Double-sided tape, pushpins, and glue

-- Use brown craft paper to cover the walls, inside and out, of your cubicle using tape and pushpins.
+- Use brown craft paper to cover the outside walls of your cubicle u sing tape and pushpins.

 - Place one or more large candy canes outside the cubicle entrance, securing with tape.

-- Tape the smaller candy canes along the bottom of walls to simulate a fence.
+- Tape the smaller candy canes along the bottom of the walls to simulate a candy cane fence.

 - Cut out large rounds from different colors of construction paper to resemble candies.
 Some can be covered with cellophane and tied off at the ends to look like wrapped candies as well.

 - Secure construction paper candies to walls using glue or double-sided tape.